Published on January 21st, 2020

 The pregnancy journey is one filled with delightful developments, memorable moments, and of course, unforeseen obstacles and uncertainties.
 However, since we’re in the Information Age, the next nine months don’t have to come as a complete shock.

-That’s why we created this pregnancy to-do list—a trimester-by-trimester pregnancy checklist that includes everything from what to do about heartburn to taking a gender prediction test to find out baby gender.
+That’s why we created this pregnancy to-do list—a trimester-by-trimester pregnancy checklist that includes everything from what to do about heartburn to taking a gender prediction test to find out baby gender early.

 Let’s dive in!

 The first three months will be full of excitement, nervousness, and an overall feeling of what the heck am I supposed to do!

 Don’t worry, what you’re feeling is completely normal.

 One peculiarity about the pregnancy timeline is that, in general, women don’t know they’re pregnant for the first four weeks.
 However, many women begin to adopt quite a few lifestyle adjustments in preparation for this monumental event, including:

 - Taking prenatal vitamins – Growing babies need specific nutrients for optimal health like folic acid, which helps prevent some significant congenital disabilities.

 - Quitting smoking – Kicking smoking to the curb helps your baby get more oxygen, develop healthy lungs, and have a lower chance of being born underweight.